psi/goruco2013/README.md

 The following directions assume you're on OS X, have installed the [Zevo Community Edition][1] port of ZFS & have MySQL installed via Homebrew.

-1. Make sure you have ZFS.
-On OS X, you can install [Zevo][1].
-2. Create a ZFS filesystem to put your MySQL data on.
+1. Create a ZFS filesystem to put your MySQL data on.

    ```
    # Make sure this is big enough to hold your entire database with some